 The three steps are:

-You can always add more to it later, but that’s good for now.
+You can always add images or other branches later, but that’s good for now.

-In our example, we could detail the sub-branch “Benefits” by listing those benefits in sub-branches of the branch “Benefits”.
-Unfortunately, we already reached the side of the sheet, so we’re out of space to do so.
-You could always draw a line to a white space on the page and list them there, but it’s awkward.
+In our example, we could detail the sub-branch “Benefits” by listing those benefits in sub-branches of the branch.
+Unfortunately, we have already reached the side of the sheet, so we’re out of space to do so.
+You could always draw a line to a white space on the page and list them there.

 Since we created this mind map on a regular letter-format sheet of paper, the quantity of information that fits in there is very limited.
-That is one of the main reasons why I recommend that you use software rather than pen and paper for most of the mind mapping that you do.
+That is one of the main reasons why I also recommend using a mind mapping software.

 Repeat steps 2 and 3 as many times as you need to flush out all of your ideas around the topic that you chose.